This summer I had the pleasure of visiting the capital of the Czech Republic

 Prague has always been one of the cities I’ve dreamed of visiting, every picture I’ve seen of it was always beautiful and as you may of guessed by now, I definitely have an eye for old buildings and Prague is jam packed with them, so this year I made the decision to use my birthday as an excuse to spend a few days there.

-Rather than heading straight up to Prague Castle, we instead chose to checkout Petrin hill, a large park on the left bank of the river, made famous by the Petrin Lookout Tower, a large observation tower, closely modeled upon the Eiffel Tower, standing proud above the city since 1891, giving some of the best vistas of the city to tourists ever since.
+Rather than heading straight up to Prague Castle, we instead chose to checkout Petrin hill, a large park on the left bank of the river, made famous by the Petrin Lookout Tower, a large observation tower, closely modelled upon the Eiffel Tower, standing proud above the city since 1891, giving some of the best vistas of the city to tourists ever since.

 To get to the tower, the two best choices are either to walk up the hill through the picturesque park or the much quicker Funicular Railway which run every couple of minutes and drop you off not far from the entrance of the tower, once there you also get an easy or hard option for getting to the top, either walking up the spiralling staircase or paying a little bit more to use the lift.
-Either way the views at the top are well worth the effort getting up there, provides no lovely vistas of the city centre, the castle and Charles Bridge.
+Either way the views at the top are well worth the effort getting up there, providing no lovely vistas of the city centre, the castle and Charles Bridge.

-The second day we once again made our way to the left bank of the river, this time heading up towards the sprawling Prague Castle, choosing to make the most of the tram network once again to take us from our hotel to the home to Czech royalty and presidents since the 9th century and recognised as the largest ancient castle in the world.
+On the second day we once again made our way to the left bank of the river, this time heading up towards the sprawling Prague Castle, choosing to make the most of the tram network once again to take us from our hotel to the home to Czech royalty and presidents since the 9th century and recognised as the largest ancient castle in the world.

 Not like the castles I’m used to back home, rather than standing out Prague Castle is designated to blend in with its surroundings, only the cathedral there to help visitors know where to head to when wishing to visit the Czech seat of power.